PRAYER FLAGS: WHAT ARE THEY AND WHAT ARE THEY FOR

 Fortunately, baden senpo are active only for few days in a month.
 Depending on the traditions of different monasteries, different astrological calculations may exist.
 The following given dates are in accordance with the calendar used in Benchen.

-Inauspicious days for hanging prayer flags in 2020:
+Inauspicious days for hanging prayer flags in the year of the Iron Ox (2021/2022):

 However, it is good to remember that according to His Holiness the Dalai Lama and many other great lamas, the day when we hang prayer flags is much less important than the motivation we have while doing it.
 The most crucial thing is to have pure intentions and express good wishes.